Alston is located in an Area of Outstanding Natural Beauty and as

 - Wildlife – an amazing variety of birds and wildlife to look out for, we suggest you bring binoculars

-Village shopping in Alston includes two supermarkets, craft shops, galleries and gift shops, a healthfood co-operative with delicatessen (open 7 days), a boutique bookshop, two hairdressers, a beauty salon, a Post Office with cakes and sweets, an outdoor shop plus an arts and crafts shop within the local library/TIC in the Town Hall.
+Village shopping in Alston includes two supermarkets, craft shops, galleries and gift shops, a healthfood co-operative with delicatessen, ironmongers, two hairdressers, a beauty / nail salon, pharmacy, a Post Office with cakes and sweets, an outdoor shop plus an arts and crafts shop within the local library/TIC in the Town Hall.

 Childrens’ play area and park at the top of Alston Town.